 - Manual customization of code for upgrades

-- Root files are accessible, so any third-party software can be integrated
+- Root files are accessible so that any third-party software can be integrated

-The next thing to consider is the mobility capabilities of the e-commerce solution you are planning to use for your e-commerce website.
-In order to step ahead of your competitors, you must be able to sell through mobile devices.
+The next thing to consider is the mobile capabilities of the eCommerce solution you are planning to use for your eCommerce website.
+To step ahead of your competitors, you must also be able to sell through mobile devices.

-In addition, make sure that the e-commerce solution has mobile marketing features such as:
+In addition, make sure that the custom eCommerce solution has mobile marketing features such as –

 - Page layouts preview on mobile screens

 - Workflow notifications to approve and publish site updates on the go from your smartphone